 The following is a high-level overview of the steps required to prepare for Linux Kickstart provisioning:

-Create the boot ISO image and save it to the location required by your virtualization platform.
-Please see the documentation provided by your hypervisor if you do not know the required location.
+- Create the boot ISO image and save it to the location required by your virtualization platform.
+See the documentation provided by your hypervisor for information about the required location.

-To call Visual Basic scripts in blueprint, see Enabling Visual Basic Scripts in Provisioning.
+- To call Visual Basic scripts in blueprint, see Checklist for Running Visual Basic Scripts During Provisioning.

-Gather the following information so that tenant administrators and business group managers can include it in their blueprints:
+- Gather the following information so that blueprint architects can include it in their blueprints:

 Note: You can create a property group with the property set BootIsoProperties to include the required ISO information.
 This makes it easier to include this information correctly on blueprints.

 - The name and location of the ISO image.